The Virtual Currency Regulation Review: Denmark

 Although market abuse is regulated in the MAR, we have not reviewed virtual currencies in terms of the MAR, as it is beyond the scope of this chapter.
 However, this seems to be becoming increasingly relevant, as significant financial institutions have listed instruments that derive their value from virtual currencies.

-The FBA is the main regulation regarding investment services in Denmark, and it implements, inter alia, parts of MiFID II and the Capital Requirements Directive IV.7 Furthermore, the area of investment services is also dependent on EU legislation under the Markets in Financial Instruments Regulation (MiFIR).8 The FBA applies to financial companies such as credit institutions, investment firms, management companies, pensions funds and insurance companies.
-It thereby regulates a significant amount of services provided; however, in terms of investment law, the defined services in question are investment services as defined in Annex 4 of the FBA, which is similar to Annex I, Sections A and B, MiFID II.
+The IFSA implements MiFID II and is the main piece of legislation regarding investment services applicable to investment firms in Denmark.
+Furthermore, the area of investment services is also dependent on EU legislation under the Markets in Financial Instruments Regulation (MiFIR).7 The FBA applies to financial companies such as credit institutions, investment firms, management companies, pension funds and insurance companies and implements, inter alia, the Capital Requirements Directive IV.8 The IFSA and FBA regulate a significant amount of services provided; however, in terms of investment law, the defined services in question are investment services as defined in Annex 1 of the IFSA, which is similar to Annex I, Sections A and B of MiFID II.
 This includes, inter alia, the following investment services:

 - the reception and transmission of orders in relation to one or more financial instruments;